-Add some spooktacular elements to your classroom curriculum with my free Halloween reading comprehension worksheets, book suggestions, and close reading lesson plan.
+Add some spooktacular elements to your classroom curriculum with my free Halloween reading comprehension worksheets, book suggestions, and interactive read aloud.

 When I first started teaching, holidays took on a whole new meaning for me.
 Like many people, I have always enjoyed the festivities surrounding most holidays, but there is nothing better than experiencing that joy through the eyes of a child.
 Halloween in particular is one holiday when I adore listening to my students' conversations about costumes, sharing the thrill of haunted houses, carving pumpkins, and— of course —collecting candy.